JetBrains/guide/site/go/tutorials/mock_testing_with_go/setting_up/index.md

   - go
   - testing
 author: cb
-subtitle: Unleash the Power of Mocks - Build a Project from Scratch
+subtitle: Unleash the Power of Mocks - Build a Project from Scratch.
 thumbnail: ./thumbnail.png
 ---